przemek83/sqlite-browser/README.md

 | VS Code | 1.92.0 | 1.94.2 |

 ## Testing
 For testing purposes, the QTest framework is used.
 Build the project first.
-Make sure that the `sqlite-browser-test` target is built.
+Make sure that the `sqlite-browser-tests` target is built.
 Modern IDEs supporting CMake also support running tests with monitoring of failures.
-But in case you would like to run it manually, go to the `build/test` directory, where the⁣ binary `sqlite-browser-test` should be available.
+But in case you would like to run it manually, go to the `build/tests` directory, where the⁣ binary `sqlite-browser-tests` should be available.
 Launching it should produce the following output on Linux:
 Example run:
 ```
-$ ./sqlite-browser-test
+$ ./sqlite-browser-tests
 ********* Start testing of DatabaseConfigTest *********
 Config: Using QtTest library 6.5.2, Qt 6.5.2 (x86_64-little_endian-lp64 shared (dynamic) release build; by GCC 10.3.1 20210422 (Red Hat 10.3.1-1)), ubuntu 24.04
 PASS   : DatabaseConfigTest::initTestCase()